danwatford/docker-postgres-ofbiz/README.md

 The postgres DBMS keeps all its data in volumes internal to the container.

-Databases and users to support the Ofbiz application are configured in:
+Databases and users to support the Ofbiz application are configured in script:
-`script docker-entrypoint-initdb.d/init-user-db.sh.`
+`docker-entrypoint-initdb.d/init-user-db.sh.`

 Database usernames and passwords have been chosen to correspond to defaults or postgres in Ofbiz to reduce the number of configuration changes needed in Ofbiz.
-This shouldn't pose a security issue and the database will not be accessible outside of the docker-compose configuration.
+This shouldn't pose a security issue as the database will not be accessible outside of the docker-compose configuration.

-Backups of the databases are performed using pg_dump, with files written to a dumps directory with is on a volume mounted from the docker host.
+Backups of the databases are performed using pg_dump, with files written to a dumps directory which is on a volume mounted from the docker host.

 Run script, `backup_db.sh`, to dump the ofbiz database to the dbdumps directory.